Apply for Financial Aid

 By late-May you will be able to access your Trailhead account and review the types and amounts of financial aid you are eligible to receive for the upcoming academic year.
 If student loans are included with your financial aid package you will be able to accept, decline or reduce the amounts through your Trailhead account.
 Award letters will not be mailed.

 Be sure to pay attention to information received by the Financial Aid Office, especially from email@example.com.
 Emails will be sent to the student’s Mines email account if additional documentation is required.

 Types of Aid

-Mines’ work study program provides part-time jobs for undergraduate students with financial need, allowing them to earn money to help pay their educational expenses.
+Mines’ work study program provides funding for part-time jobs for undergraduate students with financial need, allowing them to earn money to help pay their educational expenses.

-A grant is a form of financial aid that does not need to be repaid.
-File the FAFSA each year to be considered.
+A grant is a form of financial aid that does not need to be repaid based on your FAFSA each year.
 If you are eligible for grant aid, your package may include a combination of federal, state, and institutional grants.

 A loan is a form of financial aid that must be repaid, with interest.
-If you or your parents are interested in any type of loan we recommend completing the FAFSA first so our office can provide the best loan options for you.
+If you or your parents are interested in any type of loan we recommend completing the FAFSA first so our office can provide you with the best loan options.